jonmcalder/DiagrammeR/README.md

 @[ncarchedi](https://github.com/ncarchedi),
 @[seankross](https://github.com/seankross), and
 @[WilCrofter](https://github.com/WilCrofter) as well as many others who have contributed code and/or learning content to swirl.

-I would like to commend them not only for the ease of use of both swirl and swirlify, but especially for the excellent documentation surrounding the learning and teaching components of this 'platform' as these are essential for anyone looking to get started.
+I would like to commend them for the excellent documentation for swirl and swirlify as these are essential for anyone looking to get started.

 And of course big thanks to @[rich-iannone](https://github.com/rich-iannone), the creator of the DiagrammeR package, who also sets a really high standard with